top of page

 ACT III.

-Scene 3.
-That night Madame LaLaurie tortures Marie in her mansion attic, but she has ingested a vial of potion and feels nothing, so the Madame strangles her with Kwamena’s scarf.
+Scene 2.
+That night Madame LaLaurie tortures Marie in her mansion attic, but she has ingested a vial of potion and feels nothing, so the Madame strangles her with Kwamena’s blood-stained scarf.
 Sensing this, Kwamena stirs in his crypt and smashes it open.
 As he regains consciousness from his zombie-like state, he homes in on his lover.
-Outraged by the sight of their Voodoo Queen’s torture, a crowd begins to gather outside the LaLaurie mansion.
+Outraged by attic window-glimpses of their Voodoo Queen’s torture, a crowd begins to gather outside the LaLaurie mansion.
 Kwamena smashes down the mansion door and ascends to the attic, freeing his beloved.
 He carries Marie to safety and stanches her wounds with the scarf.
 The women of New Orleans find whatever cloth they can and wrap their hair up like Marie, as the men set fire to the mansion.
 The LaLauries die in agony.
 While freedom for their people has been deferred, Kwamena and Marie’s love has survived.
 The struggle for freedom will continue.

 CURTAIN